H A Vance Foundation Inc - Funder Overview

 -

-Not a Fit for Most Organizations: Given the invitation-only structure and narrow Hartford education focus, this foundation is not a realistic prospect for the vast majority of nonprofits, even those working in education elsewhere in Connecticut.
+Not a Fit for Most Organisations: Given the invitation-only structure and narrow Hartford education focus, this foundation is not a realistic prospect for the vast majority of nonprofits, even those working in education elsewhere in Connecticut.

 References